Brian1226/Priority-Queue/Specification.md

 ## Triggers

-* The user clicks on the "Create new task" option within the note.
+* The user clicks on the "Create new task" option within the note, and clicks on the "Confirm" option

 ## Primary Sequence

 1. The user selects a note to go into.
 2. The user clicks on the "Create new task" option.
+3. The app displays a message, asking the user to either confirm or cancel the action.
+4. The user clicks on the "Confirm" option.
+5. The app creates a new task

 ## Primary Postconditions